hbc/edX/edX_Notes.md

 	samtools faidx chr20.fa

+This assumes you are still running all commands in the `/mnt/ngs/` directory, i.e., the folder that is shared with your host operating system.
+All the files for the IGV exercise should be in the `/mnt/ngs/alignment/` directory within that shared directory.

-Import these three files into IGV, starting with the reference chromosome ('Genomes', 'Load Genome from file') and followed by the alignment ('File', 'Load from file').
-This assumes you are still running all commands in the `/mnt/ngs` directory, i.e., the folder that is shared with your host operating system.
+Import the two files, chr20.fa and na12878_sorted.bam, into IGV, starting with the reference chromosome ('Genomes', 'Load Genome from file') and followed by the alignment ('File', 'Load from file').

-We will now add the BAM file to IGV, add the reference (chr20) and take a look around.
 Some of the concepts you should explore include:

 * Expanded / collapsed views
 * Color alignments (reads) by different attributes